Skip to main content

 It is also an expert climber, scaling near vertical surfaces.
 The flexible shell allows it to wedge tightly into cracks in rocks, so predators cannot pull it out.

-This species is managed under an ESB and is listed under Appendix II of CITES.
+This species is listed under Appendix II of CITES.

 You can see our pancake tortoise in the zoo’s Reptile House.